simonmichael/hledger_site/src/how-to-record.md

 ## At the command line

 ### From past entries
-- Using Ledger, [`ledger xact DESC`](https://ledger-cli.org/doc/ledger3.html#xact) with arguments to adjust amounts
+- Install Ledger and use [`ledger xact DESC`](https://ledger-cli.org/doc/ledger3.html#xact), with arguments to adjust amounts

 ### From periodic transaction / auto posting rules
-- Convert a periodic transaction rule (eg in future.journal) to an entry with --forecast
+- Convert a periodic transaction rule (eg in future.journal) to an entry with `--forecast[=DATEORPERIOD]`
-- The above, plus generate extra postings from auto posting rules with --auto
+- The above, plus generate extra postings from auto posting rules with `--auto`

 ### From custom scripts
 - If you have custom scripts to help with tasks, make them print or append journal entries when appropriate.